 Phylogenetic analysis

 For each segment of the influenza virus genome, alignments were created using MAFFT (Katoh and Standley, 2013).
-Aligned sequences were then cleaned of insertions relative to the reference in order to maintain consistent numbering of sites, and viruses that deviate from the expected molecular clock were removed.
+Aligned sequences were then cleaned of insertions relative to the reference in order to maintain consistent numbering of sites, and viruses that deviate more than 4 standard deviations from the expected molecular clock were removed.
 For each tree we included a set of reference viruses that are well characterized (i.e. past vaccine strains) with sampling dates before the two-year window of interest.
 We then constructed phylogenetic trees using FastTree (Price et al., 2009) and used RAxML (Stamatakis, 2014) to refine trees.
 We inferred dates and ancestral sequences of each internal node of the trees (Sagu-lenko et al., 2018).
 Finally, we annotated trees with attributes (i.e. geographic location), and inferred these traits for ancestral nodes.

 Reassortment analysis